Rainwater Harvesting Systems: Installation Guide, Costs & Legal Requirements

 Get matched with companies for your specific needs

-In this guide, you'll learn exactly how these systems work, what components you need, what permits apply to your state, and how to calculate the right tank size for your property.
-We'll also cover real 2026 installation costs and the rebate programs that can put thousands of dollars back in your pocket.
+In this 2026 guide, you'll learn exactly how these systems work, what components you need, what permits apply to your state, and how to calculate the right tank size for your property.
+We'll also cover the latest installation costs, updated state-by-state legal restrictions, and the current rebate programs that can put thousands of dollars back in your pocket.

 Key Pinch Points